JayBazuzi/jaybazuzi.github.io/_posts/Decoupled-Design.md

 This test is basically accomplishing the same thing as the mock-based test in the previous section, but with an event instead of an interface, and without a mock.

 Now there is even less coupling between `Foo` and `AClass`.
-They don't know about each other.
-To our previous example, we could rename `Bar` without changing `AClass`.
+They don't know about each other at all!

-Unfortunately we have lost even more code coverage - the code in `Main()` is doing more than before.
+Unfortunately we have lost even more code coverage - the code in `Main()` is doing more than before, without tests.
 Luckily we can extract a method:

 <!-- snippet: event-based-configure -->
 ```cs